 In wind power, the goal is to convert wind force into useable energy.
 The faster the wind blows, the more energy is available.
 A wind turbine is anchored in a stream of air.
 Air can be deflected around an obstacle with no penalty.
 This can significantly increase the amount of energy available despite creating drag.

 Wind turbines can use drag to increase efficiency.

-Ironically, a mountain ridge is a good example of converting drag to energy.
+A mountain ridge is a good example of converting drag to energy.
 Wind is forced to go over the ridge, thereby compressing and accelerating the air.
 If the ridge is considered to be part of the design, by placing a wind turbine near the top of a ridge, it becomes obvious that a fixed obstacle (drag) can efficiently increase the amount of energy available.
-Just doubling wind speed amplifies available energy by 8 times.

 When considered from this perspective, the difference between aircraft and wind turbines becomes obvious.
 The idea of using a few long thin blades to maximize aerodynamic efficiency is ridiculous.
 Why try to efficiently penetrate the air when you are anchored to the ground?

 The primary goal of a wind turbine is to convert the kinetic energy